Nguyễn Tấn Dũng: Political career

-Prime Minister (2006-2016)
+Prime Minister (2006–2016)

 First term

 Nguyễn Tấn Dũng is the first senior Vietnamese communist leader born after the August Revolution in 1945 and the youngest Vietnamese prime minister (57 years old when he assumed the office).
-He is also a native southerner and remained in the southern region throughout the Vietnam War (he was onrom government control of the media to personal career tips.
-One youth asked how he could be Prime Minister someday, to which Nguyễn Tấn Dũng replied: "Throughout my time following the Party and the Revolution, I always obeyed the assignments of the organization."
+He is also a native southerner and remained in the southern region throughout the Vietnam War.
+One youth asked how he could be Prime Minister someday, to which Nguyễn replied: "Throughout my time following the Party and the Revolution, I always obeyed the assignments of the organization."

 It was reported that Vietnam's post-war generation "is increasingly wired, as the Communist Party attempts to foster economic growth and high-tech skills".
 The government blocks politically oriented sites.
 There has also been talk of censoring blogs; it was noted that there is a fake Nguyễn Tấn Dũng blog on which the language "mimics official jargon, but is subtly peppered with anti-communist barbs".